zJeremiah/go-rest/README.md

 - The application runs a local server that can make requests to any URL
 - Be cautious when sharing `saved_requests.json` as it may contain sensitive data
-- Consider using environment variables for sensitive configuration
+- **Use Environment Variable References** - Store sensitive data (API keys, tokens) in system environment variables using `$ENV_VAR_NAME` syntax instead of hardcoding values
+- Environment variable references keep secrets out of configuration files that might be committed to version control
 - The tool is designed for development/testing, not production use

 ## 🤝 Contributing